Katrina Rore

 Katrina Rore (née Grant; born 6 May 1987 in Papakura, Auckland, New Zealand) is a New Zealand international netball player.
-Rore is the current vice-captain of the New Zealand national netball team, the Silver Ferns, and plays for the Central Pulse in the ANZ Championship.
-Rore signed to the New South Wales swifts in the suncorp super netball league in the latter half of the 2018–2019 season following the netball World Cup.
+Rore is a previous captain of the New Zealand national netball team, the Silver Ferns, and plays for the Central Pulse in the ANZ Championship.
+Rore signed to the New South Wales Swifts in the Suncorp Super Netball league in the latter half of the 2018–2019 season following the Netball World Cup.

 In domestic netball, Rore previously played for the Canterbury Flames in the National Bank Cup in 2005, before moving south for a two-year stint with the Otago Rebels (2006–07).
 In the ANZ Championship, she played for the Southern Steel in 2008 and 2009, before signing with the Wellington-based Central Pulse for 2010.

 Rore was included in the Silver Ferns team for 2008.
 She made her on-court debut the same year against Australia, partnering Casey Williams in the defence circle.
 She also played with the Silver Ferns at the 2009 World Netball Series in Manchester and the 2010 Commonwealth Games in Delhi, with New Zealand winning gold medals at both events.
 Rore was selected as the 26th captain of the Silver Ferns in 2017, however her leadership fell under criticism when the team did not win a medal at the 2018 Commonwealth Games.
 Rore failed to make the Silver Ferns selection under Noeline Taurua coaching for the 2019 Netball Quad Series she was however re-selected for the 2019 Netball World Cup.

 Rore was named the 2018 ANZ Premiership Player of the Year.